I research, write, and advocate about emerging technologies and society. Two questions drive my work:

 My work is about finding ways in which innovation can be directed towards social progress, and calling out reasons why it so often is pointed in the opposite direction.
 Reasons such as incumbent power, special interests and systematic inequalities.
-Right now I’m working at UCL STS on how research practices and policy shape artificial intelligence and robotics in settings such as social care for the elderly and across issues such as sustainability.
+I work at UCL’s Department of Science and Technology Studies on how research practices and policy shape artificial intelligence and robotics in settings such as social care for the elderly and across issues such as sustainability.

 I also do my best to ensure this work contributes to building for movements that can challenge powerful interests and achieve a more sustainable and fairer world.
 In 2014 I helped found Uplift, Ireland’s largest people-powered organisation for change, where I advise on strategy and governance.